hellpig/waffle-generator-and-optimal-solver/README.md

 Next steps...
 * Get frequency data for words of all lengths.
 Mathematica's (or WolframAlpha's??)
 WordFrequencyData[] could add frequencies to words_alpha.txt, but I don't have access to Mathematica.
 * Maybe I could make the code faster by placing words in the hardest locations first.
 For example, if it is time to place a horizontal word, and the leftmost vertical word has the letter *z* in it, place the horizontal word where the *z* is (if possible).
 I am not convinced that this would even be faster.

+# how to color the yellow letters after coloring all green letters

-* Write another code that takes a solution and makes a puzzle by swapping the letters.
+I could write another code that takes a solution and makes a puzzle by swapping the letters.
 I already have a solver that finds the optimal swaps, so there is a chance that this isn't very difficult.
 I would just do one random(ish) swap at a time then check the optimal swaps until the desired optimal swaps is obtained, while also making sure that there is just the one solution.
-The puzzle should ideally also not have obvious moves where a yellow letter has only one letter that it could swap with by only thinking about colors of letters (without even taking into account what the actual letters are).
+The final puzzle should ideally also not have obvious moves where a yellow letter has only one letter that it could swap with by only thinking about colors of letters (without even taking into account what the actual letters are).
 I would first need to figure out how to color the yellow letters after coloring all green letters.

-# how to color the yellow letters after coloring all green letters

 I believe that there should never be more yellows than letters.
 For example, if the left two vertical words' solutions do not have an *A* and the horizontal word's solution has one *A*, then *A-A--* cannot be the yellow hint for *-A---*.
 The way to do this is to associate each yellow with a letter in the solution.